jaikrgupta/CarthageAPI-1.0/index.md

 ## Spin up the whole stack via _Jenkins_

+####The Jenkins pipeline mainly goes through these stages in Series:

+#####Declarative: Checkout SCM
+Jenkins obtains a Jenkinsfile in the Git repository.

+#####Build
+Jenkins clones the Git repository.
+It builds the flask app to run.

+#####Test
+Jenkins starts testing the REST API Endpoints are active with the CURL commands written in the test-script.sh.

+#####Dockerize
+Jenkins dockerizes the flask app and pushes the container on DockerHub.

+#####Deployment
+Jenkins pulls the Docker image to deploy and release the Flask app on Heroku.

 ##### Follow the instructions in the below visuals to setup Jenkins pipeline job with